Italian federation probes alleged racism at Milan game

 Boateng led the team off the pitch during a friendly in January in protest at racist chanting by the lower division side Pro Patria's home fans.

-"The federation's prosecutor has opened an investigation to ascertain the extent of the racist episode which took place yesterday evening...which saw AC Milan player Kevin Constant subjected to chants from some supporters in the stands," FIGC said in a statement on their website.
+"The federation's prosecutor has opened an investigation to ascertain the extent of the racist episode which took place yesterday evening... which saw AC Milan player Kevin Constant subjected to chants from some supporters in the stands," FIGC said in a statement on their website (www.figc.it).

 Constant was replaced during Tuesday's game that AC Milan went on to lose 2-1.

-Milan's CEO Adriano Galliani condemned the abusive fans, but said Constant should not have walked off the pitch.
+Milan's CEO Adriano Galliano condemned the abusive fans, but said Constant should not have walked off the pitch.

-"Despite (Constant's) more than understandable reasons and the anger he must have felt ... the only people responsible for intervening against any manifestations that offend the human dignity, which includes racial discrimination, are the referee in charge of the match," it said.

-The Sassuolo side also condemned any type of racism, hoping that the investigation would pinpoint those responsible.
-It stressed that the incident was not a reflection of the club's fans, who it says usually behave in a supportive and hospitable manner.
+"The chants are despicable and must be fought," Galliani said according to state news wire Ansa.

-Italy has a serious problem with discrimination in soccer, which shows no sign of being eradicated despite renewed efforts from the authorities.
+Italy has a serious problem with discrimination in football, which shows no sign of being eradicated despite renewed efforts from the authorities.

 Both FIFA and European soccer's governing body UEFA have vowed to take a tougher stand on discrimination and have recently approved new measures to combat racism.

-Sassuolo are about to begin their first season in Serie A after winning the second tier title.
+Sassuolo are about begin their first season in Serie A, after winning the second tier title.

 Arsenal manager Arsene Wenger will take into consideration the views of the club's divided fan base before deciding whether to extend his 20-year reign at the north London side.